 You will want to cook the fresh fruit just like this recipe to add it in as the filling.
-Then if you don’t want lemon create a simple glaze to put on top.
+Then if you don’t want lemon to create a simple glaze to put on top.

 How to Store Lemon Blueberry Cronuts

-Because of the fruit filling in these, I recommend storing in the refrigerator.
+Because of the fruit filling in these, I recommend storing them in the refrigerator.
 It will help extend the shelf life.